 issue or lend devices that enable an internet connection (for example, routers or dongles)

 provide printed materials needed if necessary and to include for practical needs in creative subjects such as Art provide further information on how pupils can submit work to their teachers if they do not have online access

 How will you check whether my child is engaging with their work and how will I be informed if there are concerns?

-A register will be taken each lesson and truancy calls will be made where students are not ‘present’ in their Zoom lessons.
+A register will be taken each lesson and truancy calls will be made where students are not ‘present’ in their Google Meets lessons.
 On a daily basis:

 tutors will monitor the students who have not been engaging with Zoom lessons and contact home to assist and offer support with technology if necessary.

 How will you assess my child’s work and progress?

 Feedback can take many forms and may not always mean extensive written comments for individual children.
 For example, whole-class feedback or quizzes marked automatically via digital platforms are also valid and effective methods, amongst many others.

 Our approach to feeding back on pupil work is as follows:

 written feedback sent via email or Google Classroom for work submitted